tumf/fastmcp-gsuite/README.md

 }
 ```

-You can specifiy multiple accounts.
+You can specify multiple accounts.
 Make sure they have access in your Google Auth app.
 The `extra_info` field is especially interesting as you can add info here that you want to tell the AI about the account (e.g. whether it has a specific agenda)

 Note: **Initial Authentication Required:** Before running the server for the first time with a new account, you need to perform an initial OAuth2 authentication.
 This server does not yet include a built-in command for this.
 You may need to adapt the authentication logic from the previous version or use a separate script to generate the initial `.oauth2.{email}.json` credential file by completing the Google OAuth flow (which involves opening a browser, logging in, and granting permissions).
 Once the credential file exists, the server will use it and attempt to refresh the token automatically when needed.